Preparation of founding act – the first step to form a company in Serbia

 A limited liability company in Serbia can be single-member or a multi-member, i.e. it could be started by one or more founders.
 When establishing a company in Serbia, the following documentation should be attached:

-A founding act is a general legal act of a business company which is made during the establishing of a company, and is made by one or more founders of the said company.
+A founding act is a general legal act of a business company that is made during the establishing of a company and is made by one or more founders of the said company.
 It regulates the management of a company as well as all the other issues of importance for business.

 If an LLC is established by one person, it’s called a single-member company, and if it’s founded by two or more person, it’s called a multi-member company.
 Therefore, the Founding Act has two forms, which in fact depends on the number of founders.

 The founding act is made as: